harbour/core/README.md

     hbmk2 make.hb <name> [clean] [custom hbmk2 options]

-# How to Create Distributable Packages
+# How to Create Packages for Distribution

 ## Source .tgz on *nix